kristopolous/free-ollama/README.md

 ## What's actually out there?

 Some of the surveys reveal hardware specs and it's mostly CPU, about 70%.
+This makes economically.
+A cheap VPS is about 1/70th the cost of a decent GPU but only about 1/7th the inference speed.

 In that remaining 30%, the venerable RTX 4090 takes the top spot with 4.5% followed by "All AMD (this survey buckets them all)" at 3% and the rest being difficult to justify any claims on given their low population density.

 About 1.5% are professional class (A6000/A5000) for example, and approximately 4% are server class (L4, A100, H100, V100 etc)